NozomiIto/AppiumRegressionCheck/README.md

 # Our test result

+- Appium 1.20.0: passed all tests.
+Note that on iOS accessibility id does not likely work when label == value && label != name && value != name
 - Appium 1.19.1: passed all tests while skipping 1 test about Espresso plus UIAutomator2 usage
 - Appium 1.18.1: passed all tests
 - Appium 1.18.0: passed all tests, but seems to have [a problem](https://github.com/appium/appium/issues/14586).